kevcjones-archived/yeoman-ember-jasmine-handlebars-helloworld/README.md

 Credits
 =======

-* https://github.com/jcarver989/phantom-jasmine - allowed me to see where i needed to update to support Jasmine
+* https://github.com/jcarver989/phantom-jasmine - gave me a console reporter for Jasmine
-* https://github.com/dgeb/yeoman-ember-basic-example - where i learnt which node module i was missing
+* https://github.com/dgeb/yeoman-ember-basic-example - was where i picked up the handlebars wiring needed
-* https://github.com/dgeb/grunt-ember-templates - where i learnt why i had to use 0.2.0 for now until Yeoman updates
+* https://github.com/dgeb/grunt-ember-templates - where i learnt Yeoman runs on an older Grunt so i needed 0.2.0 of the NPM module.